jamiekwan/jamiekwan.github.io/panama.md

   - image_path: ../assets/images/projects/panama/02.png
   - image_path: ../assets/images/projects/panama/04.png
     body-heading: Designing for Wonder
-    body-text: "We translated research, local and regional anecdotes, and futures thinking into five unique tourism offerings across the country for their 800,000+ annual tourists.
+    body-text: "We translated benchmarking research, local and regional anecdotes, and a futures-mindset into five unique tourism offerings across the country for their 800,000+ annual tourists.
 The intent?
-Creating architecture and icons that the became the brand in itself for the whole world to see and pass through."
+Creating iconic architecture that became part of the Canal's image in itself, for the whole world to literally see, pass through, and experience on land, water, and sky."
 ---